BingQuanChua/Amazon-Product-Analysis/README.md

 # amazon-product-analysis
-Introduction to Data Science Project
+An Introduction to Data Science Project

 ## Intro
 Online review has been a very useful tool for online marketing.
 It is one of the unique features of online marketing and online shopping that you cannot experience from physical shopping.
 Online product reviews enable more diversified opinions that will give consumers different opinions regarding the product.
 It is also made easily accessible by consumers.